design-first/system-runtime/README.md

 app.main();
 ```

-Runtime will automatically serialize it:
+Runtime will automatically serialize it into JSON:

 ```json
 {